Marketing Funnel KPIs for Each Stage + How to Track Them

 Retention stage

-This stage is about meeting and even exceeding customer expectations.
+The retention stage is about meeting and even exceeding customer expectations.
 This is where you provide continuous value to users, so they stick to your product.
-Moreover, the retention stage presents an excellent opportunity for expanding your monthly recurring revenue through upsells and cross-sells.
+Plus, the retention stage presents an excellent opportunity for expanding your monthly recurring revenue through upsells and cross-sells.

 Loyalty stage

 Going beyond retention, this stage is where your customers find so much value in your product that they start actively advocating for it.
-They refer your product to others through word-of-mouth or online reviews and bring in a crowd of new users or visitors.
+They refer your product to others through word-of-mouth (e.g., online reviews) and bring in a crowd of new users or visitors.

 The loyalty stage thus consists of your power users.
 It is critical for you to appreciate your loyal customers and help them in spreading the positive word about your product.